idugalic/micro-company/README.md

 - monolithic on localhost or
 - microservices on localhost or
+- microservices on swarm (mode) local cluster
-- microservices on swarm (mode) cluster of virtual machines
+- microservices on swarm (mode) AWS cluster

 #### Run monolithic on localhost